Rhapsody (operating system): Yellow Box

 Yellow Box is Rhapsody's development platform.
-It consists of the much of the OpenStep framework, combined with a runtime, and a development environment.
+It consists of much of the OpenStep framework, combined with a runtime, and a development environment.
 Since Yellow Box also had a Windows NT implementation, apps made for it could also run natively on Microsoft Windows, and would look like normal Windows applications.
-Yellow Box included three major frameworks: Foundation, Application Kit, and Display PostScript.
-It also included NeXTSTEP's Project Builder and Interface Builder development tools.
+Yellow Box includes three major frameworks: Foundation, Application Kit, and Display PostScript.
+It also includes NeXTSTEP's Project Builder and Interface Builder development tools.

-Yellow Box had full support for preemptive multitasking, multithreading, and protected memory (which would have only been partially supported under the previous Copland project).
+Yellow Box has full support for preemptive multitasking, multithreading, and protected memory (which would have only been partially supported under the previous Copland project).
 Third-party apps would need to be rewritten for Yellow Box to take advantage of Rhapsody's new features.

+In May 1997, Amelio announced that Yellow Box would be renamed Concert.

 Yellow Box was later used as the foundation for Mac OS X's Cocoa framework.

 Java virtual machine

 Rhapsody's Java virtual machine is derived from Sun's JDK 1.1.3, which was modified so that Java apps could call Yellow Box APIs.
+Rhapsody DR1 included Sun's Java compiler and libraries.